Estimating Respiratory Effort from Nocturnal Breathing Sounds for Obstructive Sleep Apnoea Screening: Conclusion

 \section{Conclusion}

-In this study, we proposed a latent-space fusion framework that exploits respiratory effort embeddings inferred directly from nocturnal audio to improve OSA screening.
+We presented a latent-space fusion framework that integrates respiratory effort embeddings inferred from nocturnal audio to enhance audio-only OSA screening.
 Our experiments demonstrate that audio-inferred effort captures meaningful respiratory dynamics and, when fused with acoustic features, provides modest but consistent gains in sensitivity and AUC at clinically relevant AHI thresholds.
 Compared with prior work using measured respiratory effort \cite{romeroObstructiveSleepApnea2023a}, our approach achieves smaller improvements, reflecting the challenges of noise, temporal misalignment, and reduced precision in predicted effort signals.

-Future work will explore simpler physiological targets, such as breathing-rate variability, to guide the audio-only classifier~\cite{gutierrez2016respiratory}.
-We also plan to improve effort prediction through domain-adapted snore/breathing foundation models, robust noise- and device-augmentation, and lag-tolerant training objectives.
-To employ respiratory acoustic foundation models~\cite{baur2024hear, zhang2024towards}, additional fine-tuning to reduce the domain shift would be needed.
+A key limitation is the lack of a parameter-matched ablation analysis, which prevents a separation of the benefits of effort representations from model capacity.
+Preliminary experiments indicated that removing effort-estimation pre-training led to substantial overfitting in the proposed LSF framework at low AHI cut-offs.
+This suggests that the performance improvements were due to the benefits of learning an auxiliary task not increased model capacity.
+However, this remains to be confirmed in future studies.
+Future work will also report additional evaluation metrics, including precision and F1-score, to better characterise the clinical utility of our approach.